Delta 8 vs Delta 9

 Learn about the key differences between Delta 8 vs Delta 9

 When thinking about cannabis, the typical person usually thinks about getting "stoned" and getting the "munchies".
 But this plant is a beautiful, complex, and useful herb that is very unique.

 This plant possesses potential benefits that are expanding each and every time a cannabinoid is discovered.
 You might have heard of Delta 9 THC, which is the main compound found in most cannabis plants.
 It causes the relaxing and sedating ‘high’ effect from consuming standard cannabis.
 Delta 8 THC is a lesser-known compound that was discovered very recently, and is one of the many cannabinoids found in the cannabis plant.
-In this educational piece, we're going to dig into the similarities and differences between these two THC compounds.
+Delta 8 vs Delta 9 has aroused this educational piece digging into the similarities and differences between these two THC compounds.

 The Endocannabinoid System (ECS)

 We have what is known as The Endocannabinoid System (ECS) in our body that is a neuromodulatory system.
 From the research that has been done thus far, findings suggest that the ECS is responsible for the regulation of physiological as well as cognitive processes, such as fertility, mood, memory, and even pharmacological effects of cannabis.

 Maintaining homeostasis is the primary function of the endocannabinoid system, or a stable environment internally, despite external changes in the environment.
 Cannabis, including THC, contains chemicals that naturally mimic these endocannabinoid messengers and bind to the same receptors.
 Researchers conducting clinical trials are seeing how compounds may be useful for the treatment of some diseases, pain, and even mental health conditions.